BitcoinDesign/Guide/guide/getting-started/technology-primer.md

    layout = "float-right-desktop"
 %}

-You can own [fractions of 1 bitcoin]({{ '/guide/payments/units-and-symbols/' | relative_url }}), they are just numbers in a digital ledger of transactions.
+You can own [fractions of 1 bitcoin]({{ '/guide/payments/units-and-symbols/' | relative_url }}).
+They are just numbers in a digital ledger of transactions.
 We call that ledger the bitcoin blockchain.
 Transactions are used to assign bitcoin from one [address]({{ '/guide/glossary/address' | relative_url }}) to another.
 This process reduces the available balance of the sending address and increases the balance of the receiving address.
 A small amount has to be added as the fee to pay for the verification.

 Therefore, owning a bitcoin means being in control of one or more addresses that have received bitcoin.